aaltsys/doc-server3/wares/02_setup_wares.rst

 + In :menuselection:`File Sharing`, define the **arev** share as a directory **arev** under Zentyal.
-+ Set "read/write" Access Control permissions on this share for group "Users".
++ Set "read/write" Access Control permissions on this share for group "Users" (or group "fsusers").
 + At a workstation, test to see that this share is visible.
 + Map this share to drive letter **W:**.
 + Define the **public** share as a directory **public** under Zentyal.
-+ Set "read/write" Access Control permissions on this share for group "Users".
++ Set "read/write" Access Control permissions on this share for group "Users" (or group "fsusers").
 + See that the share is visible, and map the share to drive letter **S:\\**.

 Setup WARES on the Server